 polyp - a fleshy growth that juts out from the lining of the intestines.

-pouch (ileo-anal) - an internal pouch or reservoir made from the lower part of the intestine (ileum) which is attached to the anus.
-This allows stools to pass out through the anus in the usual way.
+pouch (ileo-anal) - an internal pouch or reservoir made from the lower part of the intestine (ileum) and attached to the anus.
+This allows stools to pass through the anus in the usual way.

 pouchitis - inflammation of an ileo-anal pouch.